 A bridge was built from the roof of this palace to the Haram, providing direct access to the Al-Aksa mosque.

 And now, let’s get off the wall and go through the ground-level gate.
 On the left side, you will see Huldah Gates.

 The Huldah Gates were gates leading into the Jerusalem Temple compound in the Hasmonean period and were named as such in the Mishnah.
 The term is currently being used for the remains of two later sets of gates, the Triple Gate and the Double Gate, known together as the Huldah Gates, built as part of the much extended Herodian Temple Mount, situated in Jerusalem’s Old City.
 Both sets of gates were set into the Southern Wall of the Temple compound and gave access to the Temple Mount esplanade through underground vaulted ramps.
 Both have been walled up in the Middle Ages.

 The Western set is a double-arched gate (the Double Gate), and the eastern is a triple-arched gate (the Triple Gate).
 There still are a few Herodian architectural elements visible outsides and inside the gates, while most everything else of what we see today is later Muslim-period work.

 What Does Ophel Mean?

 The Ophel is a biblical nickname for a particular part of a city.
 In the Bible, Ophel is mentioned in the context of two cities: Samaria and Jerusalem.
-The origin of the word from the root is an AFL that exists in several Semitic languages and means uplifting or condescending.
-The height of the Ophel may explain the context from the scripts which indicates that the Ophel was a fortified and protected area that served as an inner fortress for the king and the king’s administrators.
+The origin of the word from the root is an AFL in several Semitic languages and means uplifting or condescending.
+The height of the Ophel may explain the context from the scripts, which indicates that the Ophel was a fortified and protected area that served as an inner fortress for the king and the king’s administrators.

 Source: translated from Wikipedia